Urban Canopy Works

 Thursday, February 4, 2021, 8-4:30 p.m.
 EST

+Jenny Gulick will be speaking at Trees Please!
+How to Protect this most Valuable Ecosystem Asset during Construction.
 Urban growth and land development threaten mature trees and the numerous ecosystem services they provide.
 But, with a little knowledge, planning, and targeted action, these incredible property assets and their benefits can be preserved.

-Urban Canopy Works, LLC | Contact Us | Resources | Copyright © 2018
+Urban Canopy Works, LLC | Contact Us | © 2026

-Photo used under Creative Commons from Clive Varley
+Photo from Clive Varley

 • Home